rbardenet/bnp-course/README.md

 ## BNP Course

-**News: papers have been assigned to each group for the final project.
-The numbering is the same as in the project description papers.pdf**

-These are slides and demo notebooks for a 9h course on BNP given at ENSAE ParisTech in 2017.
+These are slides and demo notebooks for a short course on BNP given at ENSAE ParisTech in 2016-17-18.

 ### Course material
 Complete references are in the slides.
 Here is a summary of the main references for each lecture: